gaszaj/Amiquus/instructions/referencing.md

-# Data Structure Documentation for author.astro
+# Data Structure Documentation for author.astro and index.astro

 ## Overview
 The `author.astro` file is structured to handle three main data sources: